bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Jason Hughes: 00:32:22

-But yes, the question was does DATUM generate the Coinbase?
+But yes, the question was does DATUM generate the coinbase?
 It generates the transaction, but it uses something as the list of who to pay.
 And how that happens is either local, or it's either local in your configuration to pay you, or it comes from the pool.
 Like, I have a block that's worth this much.